ChaitLabUCL/HeadphoneCheck_Test/README.md

 # Headphone screen using Huggins Pitch

-This set of codes implements an online headphone check test using dichotic pitch stimuli.
-You can find more details about this test in our paper [Milne A, Bianco R, Poole K, Zhao S, Billig A & Chait M. (2020) An online headphone screening test based on dichotic pitch.
+This set of code implements an online headphone check test using dichotic pitch stimuli.
+You can find more details about this test in our paper [Milne A, Bianco R, Poole K, Zhao S, Oxenham A, Billig A & Chait M. (2020) An online headphone screening test based on dichotic pitch.
 Behavior Research Methods](https://rdcu.be/cbWrX).

 ## Try it first!
 [Start your headphone test here!](https://chaitlabucl.github.io/HeadphoneCheck_Test/headphonesCheckHugginsPitch.html)